HuskyB0y/Reviewed_Exercises/7_AI_Media_Fake_News_Investigator.md

 ## Testing Procedure
 1. Use provided promts to reprduce AI Media Fake News Investigator behaviour.
 2. Paste a text or link into Nexos for assitant created.
+3. Project creativity - Analytical
-3. Wait for the assistant to generate scores and a short summary.
+4. Wait for the assistant to generate scores and a short summary.
-4. Compare fake vs real vs propaganda sources.
+5. Compare fake vs real vs propaganda sources.
-5. Reflect on strengths and weaknesses observed across results.
+6. Reflect on strengths and weaknesses observed across results.

 ---